Discover Grant Cardone’s humble origins and his path to success:

 Many simply know Grant Cardone as a sales trainer.

-Yet over the past two decades, he has established a real estate empire holding in excess of $700 million USD in multifamily properties across the United States.
+Yet over the past two decades, he has established a real estate empire holding more than $1.2 billion dollars in multifamily properties across the United States.

 Before the private jets, luxury cars and million dollar homes, Cardone was an unemployed person addicted to drugs.

 It is therefore extraordinary that five years after leaving the rehabilitation treatment center, he became a millionaire.
 He is a living example that anyone could be successful regardless of their background.

 Make no mistake, this is not a fairy-tale of overnight success.

 During his childhood, Cardone and his father enjoyed visiting different pieces of property as a fun family activity.